The best ways to avoid a UTI naturally- and what to do when you get a UTI

 Just pursue overall cleanliness!
 So if you have a menstrual cup (cuz why wouldn’t you?) make sure your hands are clean and rinse it out each time you take it out.
 Use a water bottle to rinse it if there’s no sink available.

-So to recap, you can help your body avoid getting a UTI in these six ways:
+You can help your body avoid getting a UTI in these seven ways:

 - Take probiotics